cse110-fa21-group16/cse110-fa21-group16/specs/adrs/110621-RecipeInputInterface.md

 ## Decision Outcome

-Chosen option: think about 2 textboxes for now and comeback to list of steps and bullet points later because it will make the development process easier considering we don't need to parse the input data.
+Chosen option: textboxes for each instruction and ingredient because even though this approach is a bit more complicated, it gives a better standard and structure to each recipe.

 ### Positive Consequences <!-- optional -->

-* Improve development process
-* More freedom for users
+* Recipes will look nicer
+* Recipes will look more standardized and structured
+* Data can be retrieved easier

 ### Negative Consequences <!-- optional -->

-* Recipes will look very inconsistent
-* We may be under-engineering this step
+* May be harder to style and implement

 ## Pros and Cons of the Options <!-- optional -->